Updated July 5, 2026

 Businesses in healthcare, retail, professional services, accommodation and food services, and any company that stores customer data or processes payments should look closely at cyber insurance for businesses in West Virginia.

-The data provided does not show a universal statewide cyber mandate, but cyber liability insurance requirements in West Virginia can vary by industry, business size, and contract, especially when sensitive data or vendor obligations are involved.
+West Virginia does not have a universal statewide cyber mandate, but cyber liability insurance requirements in West Virginia can vary by industry, business size, and contract, especially when sensitive data or vendor obligations are involved.

 Yes, the policy details say breach response coverage can include notification costs, credit monitoring, forensic work, and legal defense, which is important for West Virginia businesses after a data breach or phishing incident.